menu

 Demographics

-In terms of college education, Shiloh is nearly on par with the US average for all cities of 21.84%: 19.37% of adults 25 and older in Shiloh have a bachelor's degree or advanced degree.
+The percentage of adults in Shiloh who are college-educated is close to the national average for all communities of 21.84%: 19.37% of the adults in Shiloh have a bachelor's degree or advanced degree.

 Shiloh is a very ethnically-diverse borough.
 The people who call Shiloh home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Shiloh residents report their race to be White, followed by Asian.
 Important ancestries of people in Shiloh include English, German, Irish, Italian, and British.